 In accordance with Article 20(1) of the Directive and Regulation 35 of the Regulations, an establishment associated with the breeding, supply or use of animals for scientific purposes must be registered with, and authorised by, the competent authority.

-In accordance with Article 20 of the Directive and Regulation 42 of the Regulations, a renewal of a breeder/supplier/user authorisation is required for any significant change to the structure or the function of a breeder/supplier/user if that significant change could negatively impact on animal welfare.
-In practice, the HPRA will issue a new authorisation in this situation.
+In accordance with Article 20 of the Directive and Regulation 42 of the Regulations, a renewal of a breeder/supplier/user authorisation is required for any significant change to the structure or the function of a breeder/supplier/user if that significant change could negatively impact on animal welfare..
 An amendment of a breeder/supplier/user authorisation is required if there is any change in the persons designated as compliance officer, animal care and welfare officer, training officer or designated veterinarian or expert.

 INTRODUCTION